PFAS investigation program

 The NSW Environment Protection Authority (EPA) is undertaking an investigation program to assess the legacy of per- and poly- fluoroalkyl substances (PFAS) use across NSW.

 What are PFAS?

 PFAS are a group of chemicals that include perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA).
 They have many specialty applications and are widely used in a range of products in Australia and internationally.

-PFAS are an emerging contaminant, which means that they do not have established health standards; and their ecological and/or human health effects are unclear.
+PFAS are an emerging contaminant, which means that their ecological and/or human health effects are unclear.
 The EPA is investigating to better understand the extent of PFAS use and contamination in NSW.
 This will enable the EPA to be better prepared to respond if any health and environmental impacts become known.

 More information is available on the NSW EPA PFAS investigation program FAQs page.

 Sampling and analysis

 The EPA is collecting samples of soils and/or waters for analysis for PFAS.
 The EPA is also looking for exposure pathways that may increase people’s contact with the chemicals, such as bore and surface water usage.

 If significant levels are detected and human or ecological exposure is likely, a more detailed assessment will be undertaken.